 - The written exam is the first step of the process.
-The last written exam was conducted in February 2015, whereas the next has a 2020 deadline.
+The last written exam was conducted in February 2015, whereas the next exam is anticipated for late 2020 to 2021

 - If you pass the written test, you become eligible for the next, “superman test.”
 This is a rigorous physical test.
 The test involves demanding physical exercise such as hoisting trash cans, scaling fences, and running with weights under both hands.
 Here’s a detailing of what is included in this test: